Oliwa: Administration

-Oliwa is a part of the northern Polish city of Gdańsk.
+Oliwa is a part of the city of Gdańsk in northern Poland.
 It is bordered on the east by the Bay of Gdańsk (Zatoka Gdańska), on the north by the town of Sopot, on the south by the boroughs of Wrzeszcz and Zaspa and on the west by the chain of hills and forest surrounding Gdańsk.
 Except for the 'old city' Oliwa encompasses the boroughs of Polanki, Jelitkowo, Przymorze and Żabianka.

 Population and sites

 The population in 2004 was 19,824.
 The area is 18.23 km2 with a population density of 1087 /sqkm.
 The landmark of Oliwa is the Cistercian-Cathedral complex with the Oliwa Cathedral, Baroque Abbot's Palace, Adam Mickiewicz Park, botanical garden and old granaries.
 The complex is listed as a Historic Monument of Poland.
 The complex houses two branches of the National Museum in Gdańsk: the Department of Modern Art in the Abbot's Palace and the Ethnographic Department in one of the historic granaries.
 Other sights of Oliwa include the observation tower at the Pachołek Hill, the Gdańsk Zoo.

 The Hala Olivia indoor arena, home venue of the Stoczniowiec Gdańsk ice hockey team, is located in Oliwa.